 The Bishop's Annual Appeal ("BAA") is an annual campaign, conducted in the parishes which raises operating funds for use by the Diocese in its upcoming fiscal year to support numerous evangelization, worship, and charitable programs.
 As the funds can only be used to support these programs beginning in the next fiscal year, they are considered to be donor-restricted until the time and purpose restrictions have been met.
-Historically, each parish was assigned a designated funding goal based on its pro rata share of total offertory income within the Diocese.
-Effective with the 2017 campaign's funding for 2018 operations, the parish goals have remained unadjusted.
-All parishes and schools receive a 100% rebate for funds collected in excess of their BAA goal.
+Historically, each parish was assigned a designated funding goal based on its pro rata share of total offertory income within the Diocese, the amount of which remained consistent from 2017 through 2022.
+During 2022, all parishes and schools received a 100% rebate for funds collected in excess of their BAA goal.
+During 2023, the parish goal was adjusted based on offertory and previous year's BAA collection and the rebate percentage to all parishes and schools was reduced to 40% for funds collected in excess of their BAA goal, with 60% remaining with the Diocese.

-The following net rebates to parishes were outstanding as of June 30, 2022 and 2021:
+The following net receivables (payables) with parishes related to the Bishop's Appeal were outstanding as of June 30:

-2022 2021
+2023 2022

 Bishop's Annual Appeal:

-Promises to give receivable in less than one year \$ 525,260 \$ 617,604
+Promises to give receivable in less than one year \$ 476,598 \$ 525,260

-Less rebates to parishes (748,754) (612,349)
+Less rebates to parishes (243,055) (748,754)

-Less allowance for doubtful promises (79,244) (301,917)
+Less allowance for doubtful promises (81,836) (79,244)

-\$ (302,738) \$ (296,662)
+\$ 151,707 \$ (302,738)